My Island Penang

 In Chinese mythology the rainbow signifies the presence of a dragon, a symbol of great blessing and good fortune.
 The dragon is a serpent that quenches its thirst in the sea and, as a sky dragon, unites heaven and earth.

-The rainbow also has special significance in Taoism, the colors representing the five Buddha families, with the color orange associated with the Bodhisattva, those who have achieved enlightenment but choose to remain on earth to be of service to their fellow humans.
+Those with the color orange are associated with the Bodhisattva, those who have achieved enlightenment but choose to remain on earth to be of service to their fellow humans.

-Blessed with uncommon powers, the Chinese goddess Ma Choe taught us to be always mindful of the need for the reconciliation of the opposites in our lives.
 The need for both the masculine and the feminine, kindness and ferocity, the balance of nature and civilization, and above all, the unity of mind, body and spirit.

-You can see her altar now in Kuan Yin Teng Pitt Street Temple or the Kong Long Yea Temple in Raja Uda, Butterworth.
-You also see people praying to her beauty, so powders, perfumes are offerings the ladies wants to stay beautiful and young like here.
 Some ladies prays to her for finding a man in their life.
 Many smaller temples has her statues but these two temples have heavily decorated altars.

 Back to Top of Ma Choe Poh Folklore Page